MaximoLiberata/react-native-mqtt.js-example/README.md

 ## Using MQTT.js in React Native

-1. Configure the `metro.config.js` file to use the `mqtt` package as a default import.
+1. If you are using Expo SDK v53 or below, configure the `metro.config.js` file to use the `mqtt` package as a default import.

 ```javascript
 const { getDefaultConfig } = require('expo/metro-config');